 Her early music is quite different, like this hilarious low budget video.
 The witchy folk influence carries on into her 2017 collaboration with Ariel Pink: "Tears On Fire", and darkness is never faraway, such as the freaky video (and bizarre coda) for the seemingly conventional popsong "Everyday".
 She's also fond of ambient music, and this (unofficial) timestretched version of Andromeda shows that her spacious music works at any speed! (-: Queen Of Ambience :-)

 Her 2019 album Titanic Rising not surprisingly won Album Of The Month at Rough Trade.
 I'm not affiliated with them but would encourage anyone to try and buy it from them as it comes with an exclusive bonus CD.
 These four bonus tracks are good versions, more minimal (perhaps even better?) arrangements than the originals, well recorded and definitely worth getting for fans.
 (I'm very glad I didn't miss this.)
-The back cover says they are from a studio session recorded at Heavy Duty Studio A in Burbank, probably not completely live, as there are overdubs* of Natalie's sublime vocals on "Everyday" & "Wild Time".
+The back cover says they are from a studio session recorded at Heavy Duty Studio A in Burbank, probably not completely live, as there are overdubs* of Natalie's vocals on "Everyday" & "Wild Time".
 The tiny organ+whistling miniature "A Lot Has Changed" makes a fine intro to "A Lot's Gonna Change".
 Or the four bonus tracks flow nicely following after the original album, and still fit after it on a CD so you can burn an extended album.
 Some days I may even prefer these shorter+mellower renditions to the more epic originals.
-For instance, surprisingly there are no drums anywhere on the bonus CD (apart from three solitary bass drum hits in "Everyday"), nor strings or even synths, just bass, guitars, organs, piano and sublime whistling (by Molly Lewis) accompanying the angel vox, which now have more space in the mix.
+For instance, surprisingly there are no drums anywhere on the bonus CD (apart from three solitary bass drum hits in "Everyday"), nor strings or even synths, just bass, guitars, organs, piano and splendid whistling (by Molly Lewis) accompanying the angel vox, which now have more space in the mix.

 * I've been A/B'ing the versions: